 This section will cover the history of the Nikon M rangefinder which was the successor to the original Nikon rangefinder released in 1948.
 I have previously written a comprehensive history on Nippon Kogaku in my review for the Nikon F which goes back all the way to Japan’s earliest days in the photography industry.
 I also cover early Nikon history in an article about David Douglas Duncan which includes information given to me by Nikon historian Robert Rotoloni.
 If you are interested in a more detailed history about Nippon Kogaku and Nikon cameras, I recommend reading both of those articles.
 For this one, I’ll start with the US occupation of Japan right after the end of World War II.

-After Japan’s surrender in World War II in August 1945, American forces would shut down nearly all Japanese industry, including most of Nippon Kogaku’s factories.
-Some sources say that there were anywhere between 19 and 26 factories in total.
+After Japan’s surrender in World War II in August 1945, American forces would shut down nearly all Japanese industry, including most of Nippon Kogaku’s factories that weren’t completely destroyed during the war.
+Some sources say that before the war, there were anywhere between 19 and 26 factories in total.
 Regardless of the number, during the period of American occupation in Japan, all military and weapons related manufacturing was prohibited.

 General Douglas MacArthur was in charge of operations to assess future Japanese potential for post war prosperity.
 Even before the war, the United States saw great potential in Eastern Asia and had established many military bases in and around the far East.
 Part of the reason for Japan’s entry into World War II was to stop the US advance of military supremacy in the Philippines, Korea, Guam, and other island nations.
 Maintaining a stronghold in the east was still a priority after the war, so the United States had a stake in turning Japan into an ally and rebuilding their economy to help boost US strength in this region.